dcefram/blog/content/posts/register-freelancer.md

 ## THE PATH TO PAGLUSTAY NG PERA PARA SA GOBYERNO

+In order to pay for your taxes as an independent contractor, you should first register yourself as a non-licensed professional.
+Once you're done with that, and you got your Certificate of Registration, then only would you be able to pay your taxes.

-If you're looking simply for the steps, scroll to the bottom of this page.
+If you're looking simply for the steps to register yourself as a non-licensed professional, scroll to the bottom of this page.
 Kung madami kang oras at trip mo magbasa, edi magbasa ka.

 ### Transferring of RDO (Regional/District Offices)